 If you are not from one of the visa-exempt countries you need to apply for a Hong Kong visa before departure.
 At the moment, there are 49 nationalities who are not visa-exempt (for at least 14 days).
 The Hong Kong transit visa policy depends on nationality.

 Nationalities who do not need a transit visa

 Citizens of the following countries are not visa-exempt but do not need a transit visa as long as they remain within the airport transit area:

-Armenia, Azerbaijan, Cambodia, Cuba, Georgia, Kyrgyzstan, Laos, Lebanon, Moldova, Myanmar, Nicaragua, Panama, Senegal, Solomon Islands, Syria Tajikistan, Turkmenistan, Uzbekistan, and Vietnam.
+Azerbaijan, Cambodia, Cuba, Georgia, Kyrgyzstan, Laos, Lebanon, Moldova, Myanmar, Nicaragua, Palestine, Senegal, Serbia, Solomon Islands, Tajikistan, Turkmenistan, Uzbekistan, and Vietnam.

 Nationalities who need a transit visa